On this page

 - Choose which energy saving initiative is right for your business

 - Consider your building design and energy supply

 - Think about the life-cycle of your products and services

-The less energy you use, the more money you can save – and most of your savings will come from finding ways to reduce:
+The fewer resources you use, the more money you can save.
+Most of your savings will come from finding ways to reduce:

 - your water usage

 - your energy usage – includes electricity, gas and fuel, which means cutting carbon dioxide and greenhouse emissions

 - your waste – which means recycling and using less materials.